properCase/blessed/docs/base/element.md

 - __aright__ - Calculated absolute right offset.
 - __atop__ - Calculated absolute top offset.
 - __abottom__ - Calculated absolute bottom offset.
-- __draggable__ - Whether the element is draggable.
-Set to true to allow dragging.
+- __draggable__ - Is the element draggable?
+Set to true to allow the element to be dragged with the mouse.

 ## Events